Skip to Content

 • Keep gutters clear so water drains properly.

-• Vacuum and launder bedding regularly to help reduce bed bugs and fleas.
+• Vacuum and launder bedding regularly to help reduce bed bug and flea pressure.

 • Keep pets on a veterinarian-recommended flea and tick prevention plan.